 Just like growing gray hairs and developing wrinkles, writing an estate plan is a necessary but often dreaded component of growing older.
 Your estate plan can be defined as a plan for the management of your assets during and after your life, especially in relation to your loved ones.
-You don’t want to procrastinate on developing your estate plan, but also want to be sure to work with a trusted attorney so you don’t make any of the following mistakes.
+You don’t want to procrastinate on developing your estate planning, but also want to be sure to work with a trusted attorney so you don’t make any of the following mistakes.

 Mistake #1: Never Talking To Your Children About Your Estate Plan